django/deps/draft/0012-steering-council.rst

 In order to get closer to the initial intention, we want to make the Board more active, but it is apparent that, to do this, we must staff it more sustainably.

-As such, this DEP does two things:
+As such, this DEP does three things:

 * Makes the Board's role more clear by renaming it (Steering Council implies the job of "working out what features and direction to go" more than